kathlab/snip/hpc_research.md

 # HPC Research Cluster

+**This is complete out-of-date!** But still a valuable source of general information.
+Will be replaced in the future.

+## Info

 This Snip is all about installing a **HPC cluster** which uses containers in a multi-user environment.
 This is super highly work-in-progress - don't expect this to be complete or correct.
 This is a more somewhat structured thinking process.
 I'm currently working on this!
 This Snip may drink away all your coffee, so beware!

 I'm using Ubuntu 22.04 as a base system.
 The scheduler is slurm, running unprivileged containers is done by Apptainer (Singularity).